mgrabmueller/ca-skeleton/README.md

 # ca-skeleton
 Skeleton setup for OpenSSL CA.

+'''Never use these scripts in production.
+The passwords used to protect the secret keys are static and public.'''

 The code in this repo can be used when you need to set up a private CA for testing or learning purposes.
 The included tools let you create a root CA, by generating a CA private key and the files OpenSSL requires